schepal/crypto_vol_arb/README.md

 #### Disclaimer: This tool is only for demonstration purposes and is not financial advice.
 This script has not undergone extensive testing and may have hidden bugs.
 Use this tool at your own risk.

 ## Overview
 Option contracts are powerful financial instruments used to execute a variety of different trading strategies.
 Notably, the popular long straddle trade is a combination of buying a call and put with the same strike and maturity.
 A trader would purchase a straddle if they expect their forecasted future volatility to be greater than the current implied volatility.
 In this case, the trader doesn’t care whether the price of an asset goes up or down.
-Rather the trader cares about ***how*** fast the price moves as they wish to profit from an increase in volatility (either direction).
+Rather the trader cares about ***how fast*** the price moves as they wish to profit from an increase in volatility (either direction).

 Deribit Exchange offers the greatest option market liquidity relative to the other players in this space.
-Using the calls and puts trading on Deribit, we can create our own straddle by going long the respective calls and puts.
+Using the calls and puts trading on Deribit, we can create our own straddle by going long the respective at the money calls and puts.

 FTX is another prominent exchange which offers a product called MOVE contracts.
 These MOVE contracts are quite similar to straddles in the sense their value is derived from the “[absolute value of the amount a product moves in a period of time](https://help.ftx.com/hc/en-us/articles/360033136331-MOVE-contracts#:~:text=What%20are%20MOVE%20contracts%3F,BTC%20went%20up%20or%20down).”